scala/docs.scala-lang/_tour/case-classes.md

 {% endtabs %}

-Notice how the keyword `new` was not used to instantiate the `Book` case class.
+Although that is usually left out, it is possible to explicitly use the `new` keyword, as `new Book()`.
 This is because case classes have an `apply` method by default which takes care of object construction.

 When you create a case class with parameters, the parameters are public `val`s.